bepes-code/arduino_school_automation/README.md

 3. Upload the dataabse credentials acces in the file ...
 4. Upload the web files in the hosting
 ### Arduino
-5. Mount the arduinos with the schemas
+5. Mount the arduinos with the schemas (Next point)
 6. Update the wifi credentials, and the web information
 7. Upload the files in to the arduino
 [That video maibe helps you to deploy the project]()